-In a previous blog, we talked about having orange flashing lightsbut apart from orange flashing lights there are also blue flashing lights.
-Can you use them on public roads?
-No, you may not!
+In a previous blog we talked about running orange flashing lights, but in addition to orange flashing lights, there are also blue flashing lights.
+Can you use it on public roads?
+No!
 A very simple answer.
 The blue flashing light may only be used by emergency services!
-Why, you may ask?
-We are happy to explain it to you.
+Why do you wonder?
+We would like to explain that to you.
 Because it is very important to know that this optical signal is actually forbidden to have mounted in or on your car.
-In fact, should the police stop you with blue lights, you can expect a hefty fine.
+In fact, if the police stop you with blue lights, you can expect a hefty fine.

 Which emergency services use blue flashing lights?